gt-onboarding/partiful-presentation-1/README.md

 Get your API Keys from [generaltranslation.com](https://dash.generaltranslation.com).

-Create a `.env.production` file in the root of the project and add your PRODUCTION API Keys:
+Create a `.env.local` file in the root of the project and add your PRODUCTION API Keys:
 ```
 GT_API_KEY=your-production-api-key
 GT_PROJECT_ID=your-project-id